-You may apply for PMP in parallel while studying.
+You may apply for Project Management Certification in parallel while studying.
 You can check an online step-by-step PMP application guide.
 Login to pmi.org and complete the application process.
 Schedule your exam once you are getting a good score in the practice tests.
 Go and answer all the questions since there are no negative marks.
 You can mark the questions that you may want to review so that you can do it before final submission.
 Once you submit, you see ‘Congratulations’ on the screen and you are a PMP.
-So from what is PMP, you now say I am a PMP!

 What should I do after I get my PMP?

-You have assimilated what is PMP and also became a PMP.
-Therefore you have heaved a sigh of relief.
-Now along with the perks that you get with PMP, you also have a certain responsibility.
+Now along with the perks that you get with Project Management Certification, you also have a certain responsibility.
 Not very huge, you need to renew your credential before the end of the three-year period from the day you are a PMP.
 You can do PMP Renewal by earning 60 PDUs in this three-year period.
 How do you get these?
 Do you need to do a course again or write the exam?
 Well, yes and no. There are many options for getting PDUs.
 You may attend course, webinars, seminars or volunteer.
 You can check the guide in PMI PDU Submission article to learn how to submit your PDUs.
-Essentially, PMP renewal is to keep you current with the profession and contribute back to the profession.
+Essentially, Project Management Certification renewal is to keep you current with the profession and contribute back to the profession.
 And, you don’t need to write the exam again!

 Other credentials from PMI:

-“What is PMP” has a general answer as we have seen in the article, but also you may specialize in areas of your interest or core work areas.
+Also, you may specialize in areas of your interest or core work areas.
 You can go for risk management (PMI-RMP) or scheduling (PMI-SP), etc. Moreover, as you climb up the ladder, you can aim for a program management (PgMP) or Portfolio management (PfMP) credentials too.
-In addition to knowing what is PMP, you also now know about the best project management certification options.
+Now you also now know about the best project management certification options.